 Procedure

 Two methods were used to locate relevant studies: a keyword search and a backward search.
 Using the keyword search method, we searched the databases Medline, Embase, Web of Knowledge and PSYCInfo for articles published in the English language between January 1990 (when the review on weight loss interventions14 was carried out, as based on a search of earlier literature, no couple-focused interventions on other topics were identified prior to this date) and June 2014.
+To avoid exacerbating publication bias, we decided not to include unpublished data and dissertations (Ferguson & Brannick, 2012).
 Couple focused interventions for HIV prevention were not included as a recent review had been conducted on this topic (Burton, Darbes, & Operario, 2010).
-Searches included the following terms specific to couples (couple, spouse, partner, husband, wives, significant others, interpersonal relations) and the following terms specific to health behaviour change, which were generated by brainstorming among the authors and checked with experts in the field of health behaviour change (health behaviour, health promotion, physical activity, diets, aerobic exercise, lifestyle, lifestyle changes, preventive medicine, self-examination (medical), weight control, weight loss, cancer screening, tobacco smoking, smoking cessation).
+Searches included the following terms specific to couples (couple, spouse, partner, significant others, interpersonal relations) and the following terms specific to health behaviour change, which were generated by brainstorming among the authors and checked with experts in the field of health behaviour change (health behaviour, health promotion, physical activity, diets, aerobic exercise, lifestyle, self-examination (medical), cancer screening, smoking cessation).
 Database-specific strategies were created to accommodate different methods of truncation and MeSH terms.
 After each term had been entered into the keyword function, the couple-related terms were combined using the OR function, and so were the health behaviour change terms.
 The results of the previous searches were then combined using the AND function.
 This generated 192 articles from PsycInfo, 1260 from Web of Knowledge, 2444 from Embase, and 1492 from Medline.
 The titles and abstracts of these articles were scanned for inclusion in the review.
 Overall, the keyword search yielded 26 articles.
-Details of the search strategy are reported in Figure 1, and the full search strategy for Web of Knowledge is reported here: (COUPLE* OR SPOUSE* OR PARTNER* OR “SIGNIFICANT OTHER”*) AND (“HEALTH BEHAVIOR” OR “HEALTH PROMOTION” OR “PHYSICAL ACTIVITY” OR “LIFESTYLE” OR “SELF-EXAMINATION” OR “WEIGHT LOSS” OR “CANCER SCREENING” OR ‘SMOKING CESSATION”).
+Details of the search strategy are reported in Figure 1, and the full search strategy for Web of Knowledge is reported here: (COUPLE* OR SPOUSE* OR PARTNER* OR “SIGNIFICANT OTHER” OR “INTERPERSONAL RELATIONS”*) AND (“HEALTH BEHAVIOR” OR “HEALTH PROMOTION” OR “PHYSICAL ACTIVITY” OR “DIET” OR “AEROBIC EXERCISE” OR “LIFESTYLE” OR “SELF-EXAMINATION” OR “WEIGHT LOSS” OR “CANCER SCREENING” OR ‘SMOKING CESSATION”).
+Some terms differed between databases.
+For example, the MESH term “self-examination (medical)” came up in PsycInfo, Medline and Embase (which could be searched through the same platform) but not Web of Knowledge.
+Also, we excluded the term ‘interpersonal relations’ from Embase, as it increased the number of articles from 452 to 2444 without identifying further articles for inclusion.

 INSERT FIGURE 1 ABOUT HERE